-- (1) enforce the Personnel Ordinance, and the Human Resource Policies and Procedures in their respective department. - (2) adopt such additional Department Work Rules as required by law and/or necessary for the operations of the Department subject to approval of the Human Resources Director. - (3) initiate and process personnel transactions affecting their employees using forms provided by the Human Resources Director. - (4) maintain an employee service record for each employee. - (5) notify the Human Resources Director of all changes in permanent personnel records including change of address, insurance coverage and other relevant information. - (6) keep employees informed of current personnel policies.

-- (7) conduct second step grievance procedures hearings as may be necessary under Section 18.805, and adjust such grievances as may be appropriate. - (8) appoint and remove employees to positions subject to Section 18.304 and 18.806, and consistent with applicable State Statutes and inform governing committee of said appointments. - (9) in collaboration with the Human Resources Director, develop employee orientation and in service training programs. - (10) administer discipline and delegate such authority to supervisory personnel as appropriate subject to Section 18.806. - (11) conduct performance reviews of all immediate subordinate employees on no less frequent than an annual basis - (12) obtain prior approval of the County Administrator when taking vacation days, or when traveling out of the County on County business.
+- (1) enforce the Personnel Ordinance, and the Human Resource Policies and Procedures in their respective department. - (2) adopt such additional Department Work Rules as required by law and/or necessary for the operations of the Department subject to approval of the Human Resources Director. - initiate and process personnel transactions affecting their employees using forms provided by the Human Resources Director. - (4) maintain an employee service record for each employee. - (5) notify the Human Resources Director of all changes in permanent personnel records including change of address, insurance coverage and other relevant information. - (6) keep employees informed of current personnel policies. - (7) conduct second step grievance procedures hearings as may be necessary under Section 18.805, and adjust such grievances as may be appropriate. - (8) appoint and remove employees to positions subject to Section 18.304 and 18.806, and consistent with applicable State Statutes and inform governing committee of said appointments. - (9) in collaboration with the Human Resources Director, develop employee orientation and in service training programs. - administer discipline and delegate such authority to supervisory personnel as appropriate subject to Section 18.806. - (11) conduct performance reviews of all immediate subordinate employees on no less frequent than an annual basis - obtain prior approval of the County Administrator when taking vacation days, or when traveling out of the County on County business.
 (This provision does not apply to elected County Officials.)
-The memo making the request should include a designated department contact person, as well as a phone number where the Department Head can be reached (if possible). - G. Supervisory Personnel.
-To the extent Department Heads delegate authority to them, supervisors shall: - (1) interview and recommend applicants for appointments to and removal from subordinate positions. - (2) implement the Personnel Ordinance, HR Policies and Procedures and Department Work Rules in their unit. - (3) conduct performance reviews of all immediate subordinate employees on no less frequent than an annual basis. - (4) administer discipline to employees as necessary. - (5) conduct first step grievance hearings as may be necessary under Section 18.806, and adjust such grievances as may be appropriate.
+The memo making the request should include a designated department contact person, as well as a phone number where the Department Head can be reached (if possible).